 Here, you can find the hygiene concept for all TU Berlin University Library locations.

 Due to these additional measures, please plan extra time when arriving and leaving the library.

 Thoroughly wash or disinfect your hands after entering the library.

 You are required to use a basket with a color matching your reserved floor while in the library.

 Please observe distancing regulations (at least 1,5 meters) in all areas of the library as well as the distance markers at the Circulation and Information desks.

 Yes, you can use the Copy Center (1st floor of the Central Library) under observation of the hygiene regulations.
 You can then print from the USB stick using the copy machines.
 TU members can also print at the computer workstations via print account (print@campus) and from their laptop.
 Further information: Print from a laptop (option 2)

-Yes, the self-issue machines located on the ground floor of the Central Library can be used Monday to Friday between 10 and 20:00 as well as Saturday between 12 and 16:00 to borrow items from floors 1-4.
-Visitors who have a reservation or are collecting orders or returning books to the Physics Department Library, the Architecture and Art Studies Department Library, the Mathematics Library and the Economics and Management Library (DBWM), books can be taken off the shelf and checked out at the circulation desk.
+Yes, the self-issue machines located on the ground floor of the Central Library can be used Monday to Friday between 9:00 and 24:00 as well as Saturday between 10:00 and 24:00 to borrow items from floors 1-4.
+In the Physics Department Library, the Architecture and Art Studies Department Library, the Mathematics Library and the Economics and Management Library (DBWM), books can be taken off the shelf and checked out at the circulation desk.